 You can even download money saving apps that help you to save for specific things such as holidays and pensions.
 There are a selection of both paid and free apps here, but my favourite is a financial management tool call Emma.
 Emma allows you to manage your money all in one place.
 The app helps you to avoid overdrafts, cancel wasteful subscriptions, track debt and save money.

 Make it Into a Competition

-Perhaps you have a friend who's saving for something.
-Perhaps you are both saving for the same thing.
-Either way you can compete against each other to see who can earn the most
+Perhaps you have a friend who is saving for something in particular.
+Possibly you are both saving for the same thing.
+Either way, you can compete against each other to see who can save and earn the most in returns.

 Give up a Habit

-If you have a habit, such as smoking, and you want to give it up you could take this as your opportunity.
-Give up the habit and put the money you would spend on it into a saving account.
-It doesn't have to be a habit.
-You could cut out something in your life that you buy that is unnecessary like buying a magazine.
-Nowadays you can get magazines free online or loan them out at your local library.
-The same with books and DVDs.
+If you have a habit, such as smoking, and you have been wanting to give it up, you could take this as your opportunity.
+Give up the habit and redirect the money that you would be spending into a savings account.